mwildehahn/pydantic-ai-gepa/README.md

 ## About

-This library is a reimplementation of [gepa-ai/gepa](https://github.com/gepa-ai/gepa), which pioneered the GEPA (Genetic Evolution with Perspective Aggregation) algorithm for optimizing text-based system components.
-We've adapted the core concepts for a native integration with pydantic-ai.

-### Key Differentiators

-While based on gepa-ai's algorithm, this implementation:

-- **Native pydantic-ai integration**: Works directly with pydantic-ai agents and structured outputs
-- **Async-first**: Built from the ground up for async LLM operations
-- **pydantic-graph execution**: Uses [pydantic-graph](https://ai.pydantic.dev/graph/) to manage the optimization workflow with automatic checkpointing and resumption
-- **Simplified architecture**: Focused specifically on pydantic-ai use cases, reducing configuration complexity

-### New Contributions
+This is a reimplementation of [gepa-ai/gepa](https://github.com/gepa-ai/gepa) adapted for pydantic-ai.
+Huge thanks to the gepa-ai team for the original GEPA algorithm - we rebuilt it here because we needed tight integration with pydantic-ai's async patterns and wanted to use pydantic-graph for workflow management.
+Check out the [original gepa library](https://github.com/gepa-ai/gepa) for the canonical implementation.

+## Features

-This library introduces two novel concepts to pydantic-ai:
+Two main things this library adds to pydantic-ai:

-**1. SignatureAgent - DSPy-Inspired Structured Inputs**
+**1. SignatureAgent - Structured Inputs**

-Inspired by [DSPy's signatures](https://dspy-docs.vercel.app/docs/building-blocks/signatures), we introduce `SignatureAgent` which adds structured `input_type` support to pydantic-ai agents.
-Similar to how pydantic-ai uses `output_type` for structured outputs, SignatureAgent enables defining agent inputs as rich Pydantic models:
+Inspired by [DSPy's signatures](https://dspy-docs.vercel.app/docs/building-blocks/signatures), `SignatureAgent` adds `input_type` support to pydantic-ai.
+Just like pydantic-ai uses `output_type` for structured outputs, SignatureAgent lets you define structured inputs:

 ```python
 from pydantic import BaseModel, Field